firebolt-db/firebolt-db.github.io/docs/getting-started.md

 ---
 # Getting started tutorial
 {:.no_toc}
 This tutorial teaches you how to create a database, ingest a sample dataset from Amazon S3 into Firebolt, and run fundamental analytics queries over the data.
 To perform this tutorial, you need an active Firebolt account.
-If you do not have a Firebolt account send email to `hello@firebolt.io` to speak with a representative and get started.
+If you don't have one, [Schedule a call](https://www.firebolt.io/getting-started-now) to get set up.

 1. Topic toC
 {:toc}